gulshanthakur17/portfolio/README.md

 # Portfolio

-This is my personal portfolio website built with React, Vite, Framer Motion and CSS including animations.
+This is my personal portfolio website built with React, Vite, Framer Motion and SCSS including animations.

 ## About